Slicer/Slicer/Docs/user_guide/modules/dicompatcher.md

 This module fixes common errors in DICOM files to make them possible to import them into Slicer.

-DICOM is a large and complex standard and device manufacturers and third-party software deveopers often make mistakes in their implementation.
+DICOM is a large and complex standard and device manufacturers and third-party software developers often make mistakes in their implementation.
 DICOM patcher module can recognize some common mistakes and certain known device-specific mistakes and create a modified copy of the DICOM files.

 ## Panels and their use